nealmcb/sonic-pi/INSTALL-LINUX.md

 sudo apt-get install sonic-pi
 ````

-Then follow the instructions under **Generic Linux** to prepare for **running** it, noting the special steps needed for the `jackd` audio server rather than `pulseaudio`.
+Then follow the instructions under **Generic Linux** and/or /usr/share/doc/sonic-pi/README-JACKD to prepare for **running** it, noting the special steps needed for using the `jackd` audio server rather than `pulseaudio`.

 You can then run `sonic-pi` from the command line, or from the GUI menu.

 If you run into issues with running `jackd`  along with `pulseaudio`, search the issues for `pulseaudio`, and/or help with the port of `supercollider` to be able to use `pulseaudio` as well as `jackd`.